 Ultimately, it is evident that Adivasi respondents view themselves as marginalized, perceiving the Lambadi community as more resource-rich and politically empowered, which intensifies their sense of deprivation.
 Conversely, Lambadi respondents emphasize their own challenges with poverty and low literacy rates, noting that benefits are not equitably distributed within their community.
 This exhibits the reality that disparities persist even among groups that may appear to have more advantages.

+8 RECOMMENDATIONS

+The Indian government must allocate enough resources to support the awareness campaigns in Telangana communities to support development and sustain education.
+This raises the awareness about the importance of equitable access can mobilize support for change.

+The Telangana community programs must support the creation of the initiatives that provide resources and support for underserved populations.
+This allows the local organizations to recognised the tribal communities in Telangana to contribute to the economic development of the people.

+The Indian government must set up the policy interventions in promoting equality in education and employment at different institutions.
+The Individual governments must implement policies that promote equitable access to education and job training programs.

+Technology integration must be encouraged by the public officials when implementing the policies to manage the equal access to education through the online learning to help bridge gaps for those in remote areas.

-6. CONCLUSIONS AND SUGGESTIONS
+9 CONCLUSIONS AND SUGGESTIONS

 This study highlights the persistent challenges faced by tribal communities in Telangana, particularly in education, employment, and socioeconomic development.
 While reservation policies and welfare schemes have provided some relief, financial constraints, inadequate infrastructure, and unequal access to these resources continue to marginalize these communities.
 Among them, the Lambadi community has made progress in accessing resources and overcoming marginalization, followed by the Koya tribe.
 However, other communities, such as the Gond, Kolam, and Chenchu, still face significant barriers to accessing education, reservations, and other government benefits.
 These disparities not only perpetuate inequality but also contribute to tensions and conflicts between communities.
 Addressing their marginalization requires targeted interventions that ensure equitable access to resources and opportunities for all.